 2. Litigate.
 We are participating in impact and class cases as co-counsel and amicus counsel on behalf of LGBTQ plaintiffs who face discrimination.

 3. Amplify.
-We are creating a network of trained attorneys for LGBTQ workers and providing resources around this cutting-edge area of law via our Practitioner and Social Justice Blogs, our Class Action Conference, and email communications to our network of direct legal services providers, plaintiffs’ attorneys, and social advocates.
+We are creating a network of trained attorneys for LGBTQ workers and providing resources around this cutting-edge area of law via our monthly blog series on our Practitioner and Social Justice Blogs, our Class Action Conference, and email communications to our network of direct legal services providers, plaintiffs’ attorneys, and social advocates.

 4. Partner.
 We are engaging with key stakeholders in California to advance policies protecting LGBTQ workers.